josesuarez-accenture/openathon-angular/lab-01/README.md

 In this lab we will create a new Angular Project using the angular-cli.
 Then we will configure the application to use Angular Material.
 In addition, we will start working with our first Angular Material component to create the navbar application.
 * Create an Angular Project
 * Install Angular Material
 * Using a Material component

+## Creating a new Angular App
 Create a new Angular application named open-events-front
 ```sh
 ng new open-events-front –-style=scss --prefix=oevents